Posted on December 21, 2020

 Thank you, Herr van Beethoven, for your courage and love, and your heavenly notes !

-We are listening… and sometimes, maybe, sometimes we get a tiny glimpse into understanding…
+We are listening… and sometimes, maybe, sometimes we get a tiny glimpse of understanding…

 Ludwig van Beethoven, baptised December 17, 1770 – ∞